HyperviewHQ/hyperview_docs/documentation/user-accounts/topics/administering-user-accounts.rst

 2. Click *Delete* in the Delete User modal.

 A success message will appear and the user will no longer be listed in the system.
 Deleting a user account will automatically remove it from any associated groups.

+.. note:: Locking or deleting an account is immediate, however, if the user is logged in when the action is performed it can take up to **300 seconds** for the action to take effect.

 Performing bulk actions
 -----------------------